ifs21003-itdel/Surrond_The_Queen/README.md

 # Surrond_The_Queen
-Simple game project made by python program Languange with GUI
+a simple game program project created using the python language